db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 5. Angular is pain...
 There are some issues with Angular and how this framework works:

     1. There are some `css` selectors which do not work in Angular for example `:empty`, because Angular adds a comment in a component for data-binding.
-    2. Angular generates custom `html` tags as wrappers, which might influence your `css` selectors.
+    2. Angular generates custom HTML tags as wrappers, which might influence your `css` selectors.
 For example if we have a button inside our component and we try to change the styling with `.db-button: {xxx:abc;}` it would not add the styling to the button.
 As a workaround you should write `.db-button, .db-button > button: {xxx:abc;}` to cover Angular as well:

     ```html
     <db-my-awesome-component>